spacetelescope/jwst/docs/jwst/jump/description.rst

 This routine detects jumps in an exposure by looking for outliers in the up-the-ramp signal for each pixel in each integration within an input exposure.
-On output, the GROUPDQ array is updated with the DQ flag JUMP_DET to indicate the location of each jump that was found.
+On output, the GROUPDQ array is updated with the DQ flag "JUMP_DET" to indicate the location of each jump that was found.
-In addition, any pixels that have non-positive or NaN values in the gain reference file will have DQ flags NO_GAIN_VALUE and DO_NOT_USE set in the output PIXELDQ array.
+In addition, any pixels that have non-positive or NaN values in the gain reference file will have DQ flags "NO_GAIN_VALUE" and "DO_NOT_USE" set in the output PIXELDQ array.
 The SCI and ERR arrays of the input data are not modified.

-The current implementation uses the two-point difference method described in Anderson and Gordon, PASP 132, 1237 (2011).
+The current implementation uses the two-point difference method described in Anderson&Gordon2011_.

 Two-Point Difference Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^